 Since this record is in Latin, Wojciech was recorded under the name Adalbert, which was commonly used as a Latin equivalent.
 Although you will almost never see it used in historical records, Voitecus is a more accurate Latin equivalent of the name Polish name Wojciech, which translates as “joyful warrior,” or “he who is happy in battle.”8 However, the Polish name Wojciech became conflated with the German name Adalbert centuries ago, when Saint Vojtěch of Prague took the name of his tutor, St. Adalbert of Magdeburg, at Confirmation, circa 970 AD.9 Interestingly, the German name Adalbert has nothing to do with the name Wojciech etymologically; it means “noble bright.”10

 Getting back to the baptismal record, this tells us that Wojciech/Adalbert Drajem was born on 10 April 1862 in Mielno.
 (We can be sure that April, and not March, is meant because the column heading specifies year and month, rather than month and year).
 As expected, he was the legitimate son of Joseph Drajem, a blacksmith, and his wife, Marianna (Kaszyńska), both Catholic.
 Wojciech was baptized on 13 April, and his godparents were Joannes (Jan/Johann/John) Kaszyński, a farmer, and Elisabeth Siwa, a blacksmith’s wife.
 There’s another word after “agricola,” the godfather’s occuapation, that looks like “folius,” but that can’t be correct, so I’m moving on for now.
+[EDIT: After reading this article, my distant cousin, genealogical collaborator, and founder of the Genealogical Translations group on Facebook, Valerie Baginski, suggested that the word “filius” might be what’s intended here.
+That would mean that Jan Kaszyński was a farmer’s son, which seems very reasonable to me!]
 It’s becoming clear that the Kaszyńskis were a large family, since that surname is popping up so frequently among the godparents of the Drajem children.

 You’ll notice that Wojciech/Adalbert Drajem was one of three boys named Adalbert in that image, all of whom were born at the end of March or in April.
 This is not a coincidence.
 Poles celebrate name days (imieniny), which are the feast days in the Catholic Church of baptismal patron saints for whom one is named.
 Sometimes, the liturgical calendar would influence the name that was chosen for a child, in that a child would be named after the saint on whose feast day the child was born, or whose feast day was close to the child’s date of birth.
 Since St. Wojciech’s feast day is April 23, it makes sense that boys born near this date would be named after him.
 This is the roundabout reason why some men named Wojciech opted to use the name George after immigration to the U.S.—April 23 is also the feast day of St. George, Święty Jerzy in Polish.
 So, even though the names Wojciech and Jerzy have nothing in common etymologically, they are linked through a common name day.
 A handy calendar of name days is here; it’s in Polish, but you can always use machine translation to get your bearings with navigating the website.
 Once you’ve figured out the basics, it’s best to view the site in Polish, to avoid potential problems with machine translation of Polish names.